LaneLab/Spratt_SPI2_tuning_paper/README.md

 This repository contains csv summary files and code used for data extraction in the first preprint version of Spratt M., Lane K. (2025) (https://doi.org/10.1101/2025.07.01.662634)

-# Flow Cytometry Data - found in FlowSummaryStats
+# Flow Cytometry Data
+## Summary Data frames - found in FlowSummaryStats
 Stored as CSV files.
 FlowJo was used to analyze FCS files.
 CSVs contain summary statistics as exported by FlowJo.

 # DIMM Data: